 You can also use my roux-free recipe to create a seafood chowder.
 Just use your favorite seafood!

-Step 1: Add oil to a soup pot and sauté your sliced leeks on medium heat for 4 minutes.
+Step 1: Add oil to a soup pot and sauté your sliced leeks (or onions) on medium heat for 4 minutes.
+Add the diced potatoes and cook for 5 minutes.

 Step 2: Add the raw whole cod filets and water to the pot.
-Bring to a boil
+Cover and bring the soup to a boil.

 Step 3: Next, add in the remaining ingredients.
 Cover and reduce the heat to simmer for 30 minutes.

-Step 4: Stir frequently, so the chowder doesn't burn.
-Enjoy this cod chowder hot.
+Step 4: Cover and turn the heat to low, stirring frequently so the chowder doesn’t burn.
+Enjoy this chowder hot.

 Interesting Facts About Smoked Oysters:

-If you aren’t accustomed to eating smoked oysters, you might be a little scared of them.
-Don’t worry; they are delicious and packed full of healthy nutrients you are going to want in your life.
+You might be a little scared of eating smoked oysters if you aren’t accustomed to eating smoked oysters.
+Don’t worry; they are delicious and packed with healthy nutrients you will want.
 Here are some interesting facts you might like to know:

 - You can eat oysters right out of the can!
-You don’t have to heat them up or anything.
-Serve them with some gluten free crackers, and your taste buds will thank you!
+You don’t have to heat them or anything.
+Serve them with gluten-free crackers, and your taste buds will thank you!

 - A can of smoked oysters has a shelf life of 3-5 years!
 If you want to stockpile healthy food, this is one to add to your list.
 And if you are in California, smoked oysters are a great idea for those earthquake supply kits!

-- Oysters are shellfish that has vitamin C, zinc, protein, iron, and selenium.
-(Selenium is great for keeping your brain happy!)
+- Oysters are shellfish with vitamin C, zinc, protein, iron, and selenium.
+(Selenium is excellent for keeping your brain happy!)

 - Smoked oysters are keto-friendly, gluten free, and paleo!
 So you can enjoy this guilt-free pleasure whenever you like!